 - if applicable, a letter from the Government of Yukon indicating receipt of the Yukon Grant;

-- a letter of acceptance or proof of enrollment in a college or university health education or nursing program that includes contact information;
+- a letter of acceptance or proof of enrolment in a college or university health education or nursing program that includes contact information;

 - a letter of conditional acceptance if final acceptance hasn’t been received;